OSGConnect/connectbook/start/data/stashcache.md

 # Important Considerations

-As described in the [Introduction to Data Management on OSG Connect](https://support.opensciencegrid.org/support/solutions/articles/12000002985) any data, files, or even software that is >100MB should be staged in your `/public` directory and only input and output files >1GB and <10GB should be transferred using StashCache.
+As described in OSG Connect's [Introduction to Data Management on OSG Connect](https://support.opensciencegrid.org/support/solutions/articles/12000002985), any data, files, or even software that is >100MB should be staged in your `/public` directory and **any** input and output files >1GB and <10GB should be transferred to and from your `public` directory using StashCache during the execution of your jobs.

 **Because of the way your files in `/public` get cached across StashCache, once a file is added to `/public` any changes or modifications that you make to the file will not be propagated.** This means if you add a new version of a file to your `/public` directory, it must first be given a unique name to distinguish it from previous versions of that file.
 Adding a date or version number to file names is strongly encouraged to manage you files in `/public`.
+Additionally, directories with unique names can also be used to organize different versions of files in `/public`.

 # Use StashCache To Tranfer Large Input Files From `/public`

-1) Place your large files your `/public` public directory
-which is accessible via your OSG Connect login node at `/public/username` for which our
+1) Upload your large files to your `/public` directory which is accessible via your OSG Connect login node at `/public/username` for which our
 [Using scp To Transfer Files To OSG Connect](https://support.opensciencegrid.org/support/solutions/articles/5000634376) guide may be helpful.

-2) Add the following two lines to your HTCondor submit file to tell HTCondor that your jobs must run on executes nodes that have access StashCache and to OSG Connect modules.
+2) Add the necessary details to your HTCondor submit file to tell HTCondor that your jobs must run on executes nodes that have access StashCache and to OSG Connect modules.